 Normally, the database page_size and whether or not the database supports auto_vacuum must be configured before the database file is actually created.
 However, when not in write-ahead log mode, the page_size and/or auto_vacuum properties of an existing database may be changed by using the page_size and/or pragma auto_vacuum pragmas and then immediately VACUUMing the database.
 When in write-ahead log mode, only the auto_vacuum support property can be changed using VACUUM.

-If the INTO clause is included, then the original database file is unchanged and a new database is created in the filename given by the argument to the INTO clause.
+If the INTO clause is included, then the original database file is unchanged and a new database is created in a file named by the argument to the INTO clause.
 The argument is a scalar expression, such as a text literal.
 The new database will contain the same logical content as the original database, fully vacuumed.

 The VACUUM command with an INTO clause is an alternative to the backup API for generating backup copies of a live database.
 The advantage of using VACUUM INTO is that the resulting backup database is minimal in size and hence the amount of filesystem I/O may be reduced.
 Also, all deleted content is purged from the backup, leaving behind no forensic traces.
 On the other hand, the backup API uses fewer CPU cycles and can be executed incrementally.